PeeHaa/Drawbridge/README.md

 ## Design description:

 ### The traps:
-This library consists in two main group of functions; one is meant to create trap-objects, while the other is specific to `Closure`s.
+This library consists of two main group of functions; one is meant to create trap-objects, while the other is specific to `Closure`s.

 Creating trap-objects requires the creation of trap-classes first.
 These trap-classes have